Fort Myers Sewer Construction

 What challenges does the rainy season in Southwest Florida pose to sewer construction, and how are they managed?

-The rainy season can lead to flooding and waterlogged sites, which complicates excavation and installation processes.
+The rainy season can lead to flooding and waterlogged sites, which can further delay the excavation and installation processes.
 To manage these challenges, construction schedules may be adjusted to avoid peak rainy periods, and water pumping systems are used to keep the site dry.
-Properly designed and installed water diversion and sediment control systems are essential to manage runoff and maintain environmental compliance.
+Properly designed and installed water diversion and sediment control systems are essential to manage runoff and maintain environmental regulations and compliance.

 What long-term maintenance considerations should be planned for during the initial design and construction of sewer systems?